-The following subjects will be covered during the programme to be held over five full days, with sessions built on a mix of presentations and illustrative case study discussions.
-Leadership and stakeholder engagement skills will be deliberated as an undercurrent of the more technical aspects of these topics, and illustrative case studies will be used to introduce practical aspects of the implementation of RP actions:
+The following subjects were covered during the programme held over five full days, with sessions built on a mix of presentations and illustrative case study discussions.
+Leadership and stakeholder engagement skills were deliberated as an undercurrent of the more technical aspects of these topics, and illustrative case studies were used to introduce practical aspects of the implementation of RP actions:

-This course is aimed at mid-career experts with relevant education and a minimum of five years of work experience in the field of radiological protection (see pre-requisites below).
+This course was aimed at mid-career experts with relevant education and a minimum of five years of work experience in the field of radiological protection (see pre-requisites below).

-Medical radiological protection experts are welcome to join the course; however, the application of ionising radiation in medical diagnostics or treatment is not the focus of the training.
+Medical radiological protection experts were welcome to join the course; however, the application of ionising radiation in medical diagnostics or treatment was not the focus of the training.

-The teaching for each module will be practical, dynamic and interactive.
-Talks and presentations from radiological protection experts will be accompanied by case-based discussions and group exercises.
-Participants will also have the opportunity to address relevant soft skills.
+The teaching for each module was practical, dynamic and interactive.
+Talks and presentations from radiological protection experts were accompanied by case-based discussions and group exercises.
+Participants also had the opportunity to address relevant soft skills.

-Lecturers will build on participants' own experiences to keep discussions directly relevant to their situation and concerns insofar as possible.
+Lecturers built participants' own experiences to keep discussions directly relevant to their situation and concerns insofar as possible.

-All course instruction, course materials and discussions are in English.
+All course instruction, course materials and discussions were in English.

-Candidates must meet the following two minimum requirements:
+Candidates have to meet the following two minimum requirements: